achuchulev/vagrant-consul-nw-automation/README.md

  $ sudo service nginx stop
  ```

- - Access [Nginx Load Balancer](http://192.168.10.10) to verify that it continue to serve queries
+ - Access [Nginx Load Balancer](http://192.168.10.10) to verify that it continues to serve queries
  - Examine `nginx` configuration on Nginx LB VM

  ```